Piracy Statistics

 Historical Data

+The use of illegal file-sharing, stream ripping, and unlicensed software is nothing new.
 TV series and movies are not the only pirated media.
-Digital piracy data insights provided by MUSO show that sites with pirated digital publishing content (i.e., e-books, audiobooks, magazines, etc.) have seen the most significant growth in recent years (58.5% increase).
+Digital piracy data insights provided by MUSO show that sites with pirated digital publishing content (i.e., e-books, audiobooks, magazines, etc.) have seen the most significant growth in recent years (4.3%% increase).

 Cyber Crime